cvmfs/doc-cvmfs/cpt-releasenotes.rst

   * The new server parameter ``CVMFS_GENERATE_LEGACY_BULK_CHUNKS=no`` can be used to omit creation of unchunked objects for large files (`CVM-640 <https://sft.its.cern.ch/jira/browse/CVM-640>`_).
-This is most interesting for repositories hosting many files that a larger than 4MB.
+This is most interesting for repositories hosting many files that are larger than 4MB.
     For those repository, the speed of the publication process is improved by more than a factor of two.
 This setting requires clients newer than version 2.1.7.